alisaifee/coredis/docs/source/compatibility.rst

 SLAVEOF
 *******

-Make the server a replica of another instance, or promote it as master.
+Sets a Redis server as a replica of another, or promotes it to being a master.

 - Documentation: `SLAVEOF <https://redis.io/commands/slaveof>`_
 - Implementation: :meth:`~coredis.Redis.slaveof`